AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * `@@||evil.com$method=get` unblocks only GET requests to `evil.com`.
 * `@@||evil.com$method=~post` unblocks any requests to `evil.com` except POST.

-Please note, that rules with mixed value restriction are considered invalid.
+Please note that rules with mixed value restriction are considered invalid.
 So, for example, the rule `||evil.com^$method=get|~head` will be rejected.

 :::info Compatibility